twoerd/large_cast_rpg/README.md

 Push: a use of the arms, shoulders, hips, or feet to force movement
 -   Calculation: Strength
--   Strong effect: The victim suffers a -3 penalty to Control and Speed for the following 2 rounds, and is pushed away one space (the attacker chooses which space).
+-   Strong effect: The victim suffers a -3 penalty to Control and Fighting Mind for the following 2 rounds, and is pushed away one space (the attacker chooses which space).
 This movement overrides any Dodge movement.
 The attacker must approach the enemy to be at Dagger or Sword distance.
--   Weak effect: The victim suffers a -1 penalty to Control and Speed for the following 2 rounds.
+-   Weak effect: The victim suffers a -1 penalty to Control and Fighting Mind the following 2 rounds.
 -   Defended by: Dodge or Strength
 -   Distance: always Dagger distance

 Trip: an interference with the legs to cause the enemy to fall
 -   Calculation: Control
--   Strong effect: The victim suffers a -3 penalty to Speed for the following 2 rounds and is PRONE.
+-   Strong effect: The victim suffers a -3 penalty to Fighting Mind and Speed for the following 2 rounds and is PRONE.
--   Weak effect: The victim suffers a -1 penalty to Speed for the following 2 rounds.
+-   Weak effect: The victim suffers a -1 penalty to Fighting Mind and Speed for the following 2 rounds.
 -   Defended by: Dodge or Strength
 -   Distance: determined by weapon